RAGBRAI riders react to staff resignations, new ride

-Area cyclists who have participated in the Register’s Annual Great Bicycle Ride Across Iowa (RAGBRAI) reacted with shock and confusion to the news that the staff of the 46-year-old river-to-river event have resigned their posts and created a parallel ride.
+Area cyclists who have participated in the Register’s Annual Great Bicycle Ride Across Iowa (RAGBRAI) reacted to the news that the staff of the 46-year-old river-to-river event have resigned their posts and created a parallel ride with shock and confusion.

 In a letter initially posted to the RAGBRAI website, and moments later taken down by the Des Moines Register leadership, former ride director T.J.
 Juskiewicz wrote that he and his staff have quit over the fallout from the story the newspaper wrote about Carson King.
 King is the Altoona resident and Iowa State fan whose simple beer money request on ESPN’s “College Gameday” turned into a $3 million donation to the Stead Family Children’s Hospital.